 If you think your education setting has some good practice to share, please complete this online form (10 minutes estimated completion time) to tell us about it.
 We will collate submissions into a report that will be published on the NEU website so that others may learn from your experience and be inspired to take action on equality in their education settings.

 Additionally, a panel of members will review the submissions and two education settings in each region will be identified to be showcased.
-If your education setting is chosen, you will be contacted by a project worker who will arrange to meet with yourself, your colleagues and students to further understand the impact of the work carried out.
-The project worker will produce an in-depth case study capturing both the good practice undertaken and the impact of the work to be included in the report.
+If your education setting is chosen, we will arrange to visit your setting (once school visits are safe) to meet with yourself, your colleagues and students to further understand the impact of the work carried out.
+The project worker will produce an in-depth case study capturing both the good practice undertaken and the impact of the work to be included in a follow up report in 2021.

-Deadline for submissions is Friday 24th April 2020.
-Visits will take place in summer term 2020 and we aim to have the report finalised by the end of 2020.
+Deadline for submissions is Tuesday 30th June 2020 and we aim to have the initial report finalised by the end of 2020.

 Any questions please email firstname.lastname@example.org.